OlivierLD/raspberry-coffee/Project-Trunk/ImageDB/SQLITE.md

 $ ./gui.sh sql/the_new_db.db
 ```

 ...
-Or more simply, just run `./init.db.sh`
+Or more simply, just run `./init.db.sh`.
+You will be prompted for the required data.

+### Query examples
-> For the image creation date, use
+> On the image DB (created above), for the image creation date, use
 > ```
-> $ sqlite3 images.db
+> $ sqlite3 <images.db>
 > sqlite> .mode columns
 > sqlite> .headers on
-> select name, imagetype, datetime(created / 1000,  'unixepoch', 'localtime') as created from images limit 5;
+> sqlite> select name, imagetype, datetime(created / 1000,  'unixepoch', 'localtime') as created from images limit 5;
 > name          imagetype   created
 > ------------  ----------  -------------------
 > IMG_3804.jpg  jpg         2020-05-30 16:21:32